JavierGSS/JavierGSS/README.md

 - 👋 Hi, I’m @JavierGSS--aka "Baba"
-- 👀 I’m interested in full-stack developing -- and, in particular the MERN stack
+- 👀 I’m interested in full-stack developing -- in particular, the MERN stack
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java, Next.js
 - 💞️ I’m looking to collaborate on full-stack development projects
 - 📫 How to reach me: via GitHub or LinkedIn: www.linkedin.com/in/javiergss
 - 😄 Pronouns: he/him